-Rivergums Primary School is committed to providing high quality, evidence informed programs to ensure all students have the opportunity to achieve the best possible literacy outcomes, including an appreciation of language and learning.
-Literacy skills are explicitly taught across Kindergarten to Year 6 through a structured, collaborative and whole school approach.
-This enables consistency across teaching, learning and assessment enabling teachers to develop and provide targeted learning programs, implementing early interventions when required.
+Rivergums Primary School is committed to providing high-quality, evidence-informed programs to ensure all students have the opportunity to achieve the best possible literacy outcomes, including an appreciation of language and learning.
+Literacy skills are explicitly taught across Kindergarten to Year 6 through a collaborative, whole school explicit direct instruction approach.
+This ensures consistency and low variation across teaching, learning and assessment, enabling teachers to develop and provide targeted learning programs, implementing early interventions when required.

 The teaching and learning programs are built around three interrelated strands of Language, Literature, and Literacy.
 Together these strands focus on developing students’ knowledge, understanding and skills in reading, writing, listening, speaking, viewing, and creating.

 Reading is a multifaceted skill, gradually acquired over years of instruction and practice (Scarborough’s Reading Rope, 2001).
 As explained by the Simple View of Reading, learning to read requires two overarching abilities, correctly identifying words (decoding) and understanding their meaning (comprehension).
 Acquisition of these two broad abilities requires the development of more specific skills.
 An extensive body of research on reading instruction identified five essential skills for reading and that a high-quality literacy program should include all five components, including Phonemic Awareness, Phonics, Fluency, Vocabulary and Comprehension.
 These five components need to be explicitly taught, in addition to providing a strong foundation in oral language and a knowledge-rich curriculum.